 Where necessary EAL specialists from external agencies will be invited to provide support through training or visits to maximise progress.
 We inform the LEA about any international students studying in the ISP who are younger than 16, and we co-operate with the assigned officer.

-Signed on behalf of Alton School

-Celia Beard Head of Learning Support Sarah Harvey Director of Nursery
+Signed on behalf of Alton School Celia Beard Sarah Harvey Sophie Schofield